lestig/ud/README.md

 # How do I use the script?

 1. Label your USB disk partitions as you want to be mounted by the system.
-2. Install script at /usr/local/bin (for convinience)
+2. Install script at /usr/local/bin (for convenience)
 3. Run command:
 	- wd -a [add: 	mount partitions of USB disks connected to the system]
 	- wd -c [check:	check what USB drives are available in the system]

 -----
-*Written and tested on ubuntu server 18.04; it should work for similar debian distros.*
+*Written and tested on Ubuntu Server 18.04; it should work for similar Debian distros. *